 I. confusus (LeConte, 1876) (Figure 11(d)).
 Principal hosts: Pinus edulis and Pinus monophylla.
 Diagnosis: I. confusus has five spines on the elytral declivity.
 Body length: 3.0–5.5 mm.
 This protocol does not reliably distinguish I. confusus from I. paraconfusus.
 Ips confusus differs from I. paraconfusus in the distance between the ridges of the pars stridens.

 I. hoppingi Lanier, 1970.
 Principal hosts: Pinyon pines including Pinus cembroides and P. discolor.
-Sibling species to I. confusus, from which it is diagnosed by the distance between the ridges of the pars stridens (Lanier, 1970) or by molecular phylogenetics (Cognato and Sun 2007).
+Sibling species to I. confusus, from which it is diagnosed by the distance between the ridges of the pars stridens (Lanier, 1970) or by molecular phylogenetics (Cognato and Sun, 2007).

 I. montanus (Eichhoff, 1881) (Figure 11(j)).
 Differs from I. confusus and I. paraconfusus in the absence of the frontal fovea; the male major median frontal tubercle displaced from the epistoma; and some specimens are larger than the smallest I. confusus specimens, 4.6–5.4 mm.